breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 ```

 ## Nginx
 Nginx will be our 'Connection-Resolver'.
-Whenever an http or https request is made to our server, Nginx will decide what to do with it.
+Whenever an HTTP or HTTPS request is made to our server, Nginx will decide what to do with it.
-We are going to set up a Server-Block, listening on port 443 and url "https://cloud.example.com/", for the https-reverse-proxy to our NextCloud Apache service.
+We are going to set up a Server-Block, listening on port 443 and the URL "https://cloud.example.com/", for the HTTPS reverse proxy to our NextCloud Apache service.
 If you want to see some more useful Server-Block examples, [Click Here!](/tutorial/Nginx-Server-Blocks.html)

 Install Nginx: